Skip to main content

 End-to-end flow

-3. Submit evidence Parties submit evidence references through submitEvidence(disputeId, ipfsHash).
+Parties submit evidence references through submitEvidence(disputeId, ipfsHash) during the evidence window.

 Ruling semantics